Episode 143

 But first, let explain how I use it depending on the speed.

 I use speed 1 and 2 to stir, combine, and mash.
 For example, I love preparing mashed potatoes with it.
-I add some butter, salt, and potatoes, and in minutes, I got a creamy mash potato.
+I add some butter, salt, and potatoes, and in minutes, I got a creamy mashed potato.

 Speed 4 is for mixing batters, such as cookies.